 “Since I graduated from the MA, things have gone really well.
 So far this year, I've done nineteen short films and two feature films, one of which was picked up at Cannes.
 It’s all a bit manic and I have no social life, but I love it!
 So, I would just like to thank the Goldsmiths staff again for taking a chance with me, and accepting me onto the programme.”

 “I always used to think of filmmaking as a craft, but after making my graduation film at Goldsmiths, my vision has shifted and I am now convinced that filmmaking is truly an art.
 It’s not just about planning sophisticated camera moves or complex editing; it's about linking creative techniques to tell a powerful story in ways that people can experience for themselves and literally ‘feel’.”

 Contact the department

-If you have specific questions about the degree, contact the Department of Media & Communications
+If you have specific questions about the degree, contact the Department of Media, Communications and Cultural Studies.

 You will also advance your collaborative skills by working in teams with fiction and documentary producers and directors and sound and edit students, on a variety of projects and at least three scheduled films across the year.

 You will leave the programme with a diverse portfolio of moving-image work that may span a variety of formats – music video, web series drama, documentary, campaign/commercial, experimental art pieces and feature-scale short fiction films.

 You will take the following modules: